cagov/innovation-hub.ca.gov/docs/pages/content-design/principles/write-with-conversational-official-voice.md

 * Use active voice.
 It helps content sound official because it’s confident and direct.
 * Use qualifying language like **approximately**, **around**, **about**, or **like** only when necessary.
 We use these words naturally when speaking to sound more accommodating, but people expect solid answers from the State.
-  * Be honest when the State does not have a definitive answer.
+  * Be honest when the state does not have a definitive answer.

 ### Finding the balance